MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/retrieve-multiple-querybyattribute-class.md

 ### Setup

 1. Checks for the current version of the org.
-1. The `Account` method creates 2 account records.
+1. The `Account` method creates 2 account rows.

 ### Demonstrate